yann510/ss-search/README.md

 - Search local array of objects as easily as never before
 - Automatic indexing
 - Will return exactly what you are looking for
-- Very small size; only depends on 4 lodash functions
+- Very small size; only depends on 5 lodash functions which are extracted using rollup, which means we have a zero dependency lbirary

 ## Demo